Earth's Frozen Oceans

 2: Explain why the tops of the sea ice and snow are below 0 cm from July through December.
 Hint: Think about what the 0 mark on the y-axis represents.

 What determines sea ice thickness?

 Ice will become thicker over time if it grows faster than it melts.
 However, there is a limit to how thick the ice can become.
 Ice grows when heat from the relatively warm ocean is transferred to the cold air above.
 Ice also insulates the ocean from the atmosphere and inhibits this heat transfer.
 As the ice becomes thicker, less and less heat is able to escape into the air.
-If the ice becomes thick enough that no heat from the ocean can no longer be conducted up through the ice, the ice stops growing.
+If the ice becomes thick enough that no heat from the ocean can be conducted through the ice, the ice stops growing.
 This is called thermodynamic equilibriumthermodynamic equilibrium: the state of a system in which its energy distribution is such that all parts of the system have the same temperature and no heat flows..
 It can take several annual cycles of growth and melt before sea ice reaches this equilibrium thickness.
 In the northern hemisphere, the thermodynamic equilibrium thickness is about 3 meters, whereas in the southern hemisphere, equilibrium thickness is between 1 and 2 meters.
 Sea ice that is thicker than the thermodynamic equilibrium thickness is a result of dynamic (motion-related) processes.